sebastiantramontana/Vitraux/docs/reference-manual.md

   - With autostart="false", you typically call Blazor.start() from your page script; vitraux-\<version\>-min.js should be loaded earlier in the page so the .NET code finds globalThis.vitraux when it initializes.
 - The runtime uses modern JS (Promises and dynamic import).
 For .ToJsFunction().FromModule(...), the browser must support ES module dynamic import.
 - Versioning: the ByVersion("x.y") cache path relies on the runtime’s versioned registry to reuse compiled functions across app sessions.
 Bump the version whenever you change mappings so vitraux.js knows to discard the old functions.
-- Security: ToHtml writes innerHTML as-is.
+- Security: ToHtml writes innerHTML and actions get parameter values as-is.
 Sanitize untrusted content on the .NET side or use a custom JS target that sanitizes before inserting.
-Sanitization is user responsability.
+Sanitization is user responsibility.

-## Generated JavaScript and Interop
+## Auto-Generated JavaScript and Interop

 At build time per ViewModel type, Vitraux:

 1) Computes a unique ViewModel key.
-2) Generates two JS function sources:
+2) Generates three JS sources:
-	 - Initialize JS: declares and optionally stores element references according to the selected `QueryElementStrategy`.
+	 - Initialization code: declares and optionally stores element references according to the selected `QueryElementStrategy`.
-	 - Update JS: orchestrates value placements and collection updates, returning a resolved Promise.
+	 - Update code: orchestrates value placements and collection updates, returning a resolved Promise.
+	 - Action-registration code: if ActionRegistrationStrategy is OnlyOnceAtStart, event handlers are registered during initialization; otherwise, registration happens according to the selected strategy.
 3) Initializes functions in the browser depending on caching:
 	 - `NoCache`: `globalThis.vitraux.updating.vmFunctions.initializeNonCachedViewFunctions(vmKey, initJs, updateJs)`
 	 - `ByVersion`: try `tryInitializeViewFunctionsFromCacheByVersion(vmKey, version)`, else `initializeNewViewFunctionsToCacheByVersion(vmKey, version, initJs, updateJs)`